OFTechLabs/alexa-workshop-java/FinancialPlanning/src/main/resources/assignment.md

 Add a sensible calculation that provides a percentage as feasibility.
 This should incorporate the principle that a longer time period should yield a higher return and increase the feasibility to reach the desired goal.

 _Note: Update the `FeasibilityCalculator` class with a better approach._

-### Extra: Better UX through dynamic numbers
-Enable Alexa to understand it if you only provide a number for each question instead of full utterances.
-See the ignored test in `FinancialPlanningSpeechletTest` for an example conversation your skill would have to handle.
-Once this is done users can simply answer in only numbers, instead of constantly uttering the full phrases.

-_Note: in this approach all numbers uttered by the user map to the `SET_DYNAMIC_NUMBER_INTENT`, you will have to figure out a way to decide what question the user answered, it could be any of the four questions._

 ### Extra: Advanced financial planning conversation